agentrickard/domain/README.txt

 this value into settings.php for cookie handling.
 Do not use http:// or a trailing slash when entering this value.

+NOTE: If you have installed Drupal in a subfolder, such as http://example.com/drupal you should not include the folder path as part of the primary domain.
+Simply use example.com -- Drupal will automatically detect the presence of the subfolder.

 ----
 4.1.2   Site Name